moorepants/dissertation/eom.rst

 .. todo:: Should I include a diagram of the traditional geometry definitions?

+.. todo:: Cite the reference to the paper on motorcycle geometry by an Italian guy.

 With that in mind after trying various parameterizations, Luke and I have settled on the geometric formulation presented by [Psiaki1979]_.
 The wheels are described by their radius (:math:`\left(r\geq0\right)`) and the remaining geometry is